Jala, Nayarit: Geography

 The Rio Grande de Santiago passes in the north of the municipality.

+Economy

 The economy is based on agriculture with the main crops being corn (maize), sorghum, peanuts, sugarcane, and fruit trees.
-There is also cattle and swine raising.
-There are sugarcane mills, sawmills, brickworks, furniture factories, a packing plant for peaches, and several small transformation industries.
+There is also cattle and swine breeding.
+Industrial and manufacturing activities include sugarcane mills, sawmills, brickworks, furniture factories, a packing plant for peaches, and several small transformation industries.

 Tourist sites

 The main site of touristic interest is Ceboruco volcano.
 It is reached by an 18-km stone-covered road from the main highway.
 The crater is a 3-km walk up a path from the end of the road.